 Mohegan (corporate) is the owner, developer, and manager of premier entertainment resorts in the United States, Canada, and Northern Asia.
-Mohegan's U.S. operations include resorts in Connecticut, Pennsylvania, and Nevada; Canadian operations are based in Niagara Falls; and Mohegan INSPIRE Entertainment Resort is based in Incheon, South Korea.
-Mohegan employs over 10,000 hardworking individuals across the United States, Canada, and South Korea.
+Mohegan's U.S. operations include resorts in Connecticut, Pennsylvania, and Nevada; and Canadian operations are based in Niagara Falls.
+Mohegan employs over 20,000 hardworking individuals across the United States and Canada.

-Mohegan Sun is a premier entertainment, meeting, shopping, and gaming destination, with two casinos and a FanDuel Sportsbook; over 40 restaurants, bars and lounges; three entertainment venues including a 10,000-seat Arena, a 350-seat Wolf Den and an upscale, edgy comedy club plus two luxury hotel towers with a total of 1,563 rooms.
-Mohegan Sun provides nearly 8,000 jobs directly and through its business partners at its flagship facility in Uncasville, CT.
+Mohegan Sun is a premier entertainment, meeting, shopping, and gaming destination, with two casinos and a FanDuel Sportsbook; over 40 restaurants, bars and lounges; three entertainment venues including a 10,000-seat arena, a 350-seat Wolf Den, an upscale, edgy comedy club; and two luxury hotel towers with 1,563 rooms total.
+Mohegan Sun provides nearly 8,000 jobs directly and through its business partners in Uncasville, CT.